BGD2018/MyComputer/README.md

 # MyComputer
 My shared hands on

 Use it as you feel !

+Second change !